arpan-pramanik/ai_shell/README.md

 ```

 4. Set up your API keys:
-- Get an API key from Anthropic (Claude): https://console.anthropic.com/
 - Get an API key from Google AI Studio (Gemini): https://makersuite.google.com/app/apikey

-5. On first run, you'll be prompted to enter your API keys and select your preferred model.
+5. On first run, you'll be prompted to enter your API key.

 ## Usage